hstsethi/awesome-j2me/readme.md

 - [J2ME Fandom](https://j2me.fandom.com/wiki) - Wiki of everything related to J2ME.

-- [Awesome Symbian] - An Awesome List about everything related to Symbian, a old mobile OS.
-Symbian supports J2ME as well.
+- [Awesome Symbian](https://github.com/hstsethi/awesome-symbian) - An Awesome List about everything related to Symbian, a discontinued mobile OS for ARM popular in early 2000s.
+It supports J2ME as well.

 ---